BE-DEV-SOFTWARE/fastapi-template/README.md

 If you have questions or encounter any difficulty while using this repo do not hesitate to use the GitHub Discussions channel.

-If you need help on your project or look for a commercial collaboration please reach out to my team by email [contact@bereyziat.dev](mailto:contact@bereyziat.dev) or check my [website: bereyziat.dev](https://bereyziat.dev)
+If you need help on your project or look for a commercial collaboration please reach out to me by email [jonathan@be-dev.ch](mailto:jonathan@be-dev.ch) or check [the BE-DEV team website: be-dev.ch](https://be-dev.ch)